 Please see Tuesday's Newport Daily Express for the complete story.

 Community corrections officers found Kenneth Heath, 66, dead at his home in Derby Friday.

 Please see The Express Monday for the complete story.

 WESTFIELD â€“ Fire leveled the English Rose Inn on Route 242 Friday afternoon, killing a man and injuring a woman.
 The police think Gary Bouchard-Pike, the innâ€™s co-owner, died in the fire.

 Please see Monday's Newport Daily Express for the complete story.

-Please see The Newport Daily Express Monday for the complete story.
+Please see Friday's Express for the story.

-Please see The Newport Daily Express Friday for the complete story.
+Please see The Newport Daily Express Thursday for the complete story.

 NEWPORT CITY â€” When voters here as well as Coventry and Newport Town head out to town meeting next week, they will see that Newport Ambulance Service (NAS) is asking for more money than it has in the past.